aaycock/blog/_posts/2021-05-15-hostapd-macacl.markdown

 I ran into an interesting problem when trying to enable RADIUS-based MAC authorization on a Raspberry Pi running hostapd.
 It took a little experimentation, but I was able to eventually make it work.

-The bad news is that I was not able to get and RADIUS-based MAC auth working with the onboard radio of the Raspberry Pi 4 (yet).
+The bad news is that I was not able to get RADIUS-based MAC auth working with the onboard radio of the Raspberry Pi 4 (yet).
 You will need an external radio to support this.

 Here are a few models in my lab that are **working**: